sunithshetty/.NET-Design-Patterns/README.md

 # .NET-Design-Patterns
-.NET Design Patterns, by Packt Publishing
+.NET Design Patterns, by Packt

 This repository will be moved to https://github.com/PacktPublishing once the title gets published.